Dracula (1996 play): Act 1

 The first section of the play follows Lucy Westenra's search for love while she listens to her best friend, Mina Murray, describe her passion for her fiancé, Jonathan Harker.
 Lucy eventually falls for a psychologist named Dr. John Seward.
 Seward has an obsession with two things: finding love and unlocking the mind of a madman.
 His focus during the attempts of the latter is on a man featuring symptoms of psychosis named Renfield.
 During Seward and Lucy's romantic choices and life pursuits, Mina corresponds with her own lover, who has gone on a business trip selling land to a Count Dracula in the Carpathian Mountains of Transylvania.
 They exchange letters for some time, until eventually Harker's letters quit coming.

 Shortly after this, Mina notices that her friend, Lucy, begins sleepwalking and acting very ill.
 Knowing that he has medical training, Mina sends for Dr. Seward to come and diagnose Lucy's sickness.
-Seward is unable to see what might be ailing Lucy, but notices what appears to be a bloodmark from a kiss on her neck.
+Seward is unable to see what might be ailing Lucy, but notices what appears to be a blood mark from a kiss on her neck.
 Disturbed, he sends for his old professor, Abraham Van Helsing, who teaches philosophy and researches unexplainable and supernatural illnesses.
 At first, Van Helsing is hesitant to come, but Seward reminds him that he once saved his life.
 Van Helsing arrives and recognizes the marks on Lucy's neck as Vampire bites, but keeps the information to himself, not thinking the group will believe in Vampires.
 Van Helsing gives Lucy a blood-transfusion in order to keep the Vampiric attributes within her from taking over.

 While Lucy is recovering from serious diarrhea, Harker returns home, and is seemingly insane after an unknown experience in the Carpathian Mountains.
 Harker is held inside Seward's asylum until he can retain some of his sanity.
 Mina finds her fiancé's journal after he is taken away.
 She and Van Helsing read it together... it reveals Harker's experience with the Count Dracula, who has attempted to steal Harker's identity and is either headed to or already in London (where the group lives).
 Act I of the play ends with intersecting lines from present time and flashbacks to Transylvania between Van Helsing, Renfield, Mina, Harker, and Dracula - the last of whom declares the final line, "I am bound for England!", foreshadowing his menacing journey.